LinkedIn Profile Scraping using Selenium and BeautifulSoup

 '1 yr 2 mos'

-We will append all the scrapped data to info.
+Append the scraped experience data to info.

 info